 Interesting Prototypes

-Gaelco’s Xor World is a game that didn’t make it to market.
+Gaelco’s Xor World is another game that didn’t make it to market.
 A version of it, on a dedicated PCB, has been supported in MAME for many years now, but 2025 saw several other versions of the game being made available for emulation.
 It was also discovered that while the Modular System was mostly used to create bootleg games it did form part of Gaelco’s internal development process, and one of the versions of Xor World that was being developed was designed to run on Modular System hardware and it’s very different to the version of the game that was already known about.

 The other version of Xor World that has significant differences from the previously supported one is running on a hardware type closer to several other Gaelco games.
 Gaelco dubbed these platforms ‘flat’ hardware types, because they were single PCBs, as opposed to the massive stacks of PCBs used in the Modular setups.
 There are a lot of differents in the graphical and audio department with this one when compared with other supported versions.